-Ms. Thesing reported on the new agencies that joined the Liability Program during the 2016-17 coverage year.
-The Liability Program currently consists of 301 members with a total estimated annual payroll of \$549,919,259.
+Ms. Thesing reported on the new members that joined the Liability Program during the 2018/19 coverage year.
+Fourteen agencies, including groundwater sustainability agencies have joined the Liability Program.
+The current membership status for the Liability Program is 332 agencies with an estimated annual payroll total of \$730,998,481.